Rebecca Finch: Paintings of Simple Beauty

 Mom's Home Cooking by Rebecca Finch

-Suitably titled “Mom’s Home Cooking,” the thought still came to me that it could just as easily have been called “Allegory for Love,” like the rose pictured earlier in this article.
+Suitably titled “Mom’s Home Cooking,” the thought came to me that it could just as easily have been called “Allegory for Love,” like the rose pictured earlier in this article.

 There’s definitely a sense of time and place in the painting; and for me it feels almost familiar, like a memory that I’ve always had.
 In part, that’s accomplished by the extreme clarity of the image.
 Colors are crisp and vibrant.
 Shadows are dark.